2.7 Functions and Control Flow

 2.7.3 Control Structures

-Rust provides if, else if, else for conditional code execution and while, for, and loop for repetitions.
-Unlike C, Rust's for iterates over iterators (ranges, collections) rather than an integer index expression.
+Rust provides if, else if, and else for conditional code execution, as well as while, for, and loop for repetitions.
+Unlike C, Rust’s for iterates over iterators (ranges, collections) rather than a classic integer index expression.

 If Statements